 If you’re looking for a calm and relaxing break during the hectic holiday season, you’ll find it here on Krabi’s coral-fringed beaches, where craggy cliffs rise dramatically from the Andaman Sea.
 In fact, Krabi province has some 200 islands, making it the perfect place to swim, snorkel or kayak.
 But if that sounds like too much activity, simply kick back and enjoy island life.
 When the sun begins to dip, enjoy a rejuvenating Thai massage before feasting on a traditional Thai curry.

 New York, USA

 New York in December is a no-brainer.
 Sumptuous Christmas trees, dazzling light displays and holiday markets are only part of the city’s Christmas allure.
 Take a horse and carriage ride around Central Park, skate under the twinkling lights of the Rockefeller Center and shop till you drop on Fifth Avenue.
-Time it right and you could be ringing in the New Year in Times Square.
+This is the best time to stay in New York and celebrate the New Year in Times Square.

 Christmas shopping doesn't have to mean joylessly battling through department stores.
 Come mid-November, Germany’s cities look like they’ve jumped right out of a fairytale as Christmas markets pop up on every corner, each offering something unique.
 From handcrafted goods and quirky ornaments to tasty local treats and belly-warming beverages, Germany’s Christmas markets promise one hell of a festive show.
 While there are several contenders for Germany's reigning Christmas market, Nuremberg surely claims the crown.
 Rothenburg, Dresden, Cologne and Munich are other festive favourites.